 From there the aircraft was towed to the Hunter River wharf, disassembled and made the journey from Newcastle to Sydney, with Bert, on the steamer ‘Hunter’.

-Hinkler’s Baby Avro, now in the Hinkler Hall of Aviation, Bundaburg, Queensland.
+Hinkler’s Baby Avro, is now in the Hinkler Hall of Aviation, Bundaberg, Queensland.

-Interestingly, the Hunter was sold to Chinese interests in 1938 and was taken over by the Japanese during the war.
-It was sunk by American bombs in Vietnam in 1945.
+On an interesting side note, the `Hunter’ was sold to Chinese interests in 1938 and was taken over by the Japanese during World War 2 and was sunk by American bombs in Vietnam in 1945.

 The Steamer `Hunter’ at the wharf in Newcastle.
 Click here for further reading.